lielu/FLLSpike/src/runs/RUNS.md

 # Runs Documentation
-This folder contains the runs code for the robot game.
-Each run code is saved as a LLSP3 file, and the extracted Python code is saved as a Python file.
+This folder contains the main run code for the robot game.
+Main run code detects the current attachments and routes to the individual run code based on game run design.
+In this season, the team has decided to use a color sensor to detect which game run to execute.

-## Run0
+## Main Run Code Structure

+## Individual Run Code Structure